-SURTCOM is actively working with American Indian Business Leaders (AIBL) & American Indian Science & Engineers (AISES) organizations towards educational outreach with local area high schools and tribal colleges [link to the national AISES & AIBL] to provide on-going education in the fields of urban, rural, tribal, transit, transportation, community, economic development, land-use, housing, parks planning, science, and engineering by assisting native youth in these much needed planning-profession for Indian Country and surrounding communities.
+SURTCOM is actively working with American Indian Business Leaders (AIBL) & American Indian Science & Engineers (AISES) organizations towards educational outreach with local area high schools and tribal colleges [link to the national AISES & AIBL] to provide ongoing education in the fields of urban, rural, tribal, transit, transportation, community, economic development, land-use, housing, parks planning, science, and engineering by assisting native youth in these much needed planning-professions for Indian Country and surrounding communities.

 TCC 2020 Hall of Fame

 Thanks to SURTCOM’s dedication to mobility access and equity for all, SURTCOM has been inducted into the Transportation Choices Coalition’s Hall of Fame for 2020.